Genivia/RE-flex/doc/index.md

 The compact FSM opcode tables or the optimized larger FSM code may be used directly in your code.
 This omits the FSM construction overhead at runtime.
-You can simply include this generated file in your source code and pass it on to the `reflex::Pattern` constructor:
+Simply include this generated file in your source code and pass it on to the `reflex::Pattern` constructor:

 ~~~{.cpp}
     #include <reflex/matcher.h>   // reflex::Matcher, reflex::Pattern, reflex::Input